dolphindb/jdbc/README.md

 - Starting from version 1.30.22.1, JDBC supports parameter *sqlStd*.
 You can pass it through url (see example 1), or specify the connection property for the constructor JDBCConnection (see example 2).

-- Starting from version 1.30.21.1, DolphinDB JDBC API supports *enableHighAvailability* property for connection strings, and the original *highAvailability* can be used as an alias.
+- Starting from version 1.30.21.1, DolphinDB JDBC Connector supports *enableHighAvailability* property for connection strings, and the original *highAvailability* can be used as an alias.
 Configuration conflicts are reported if inconsistencies occur.

 - To create a `JDBCCallableStatement` object, you must specify the property *allowMultiQueries*=true for the connection strings.